ubernostrum/django-registration/docs/quickstart.rst

 the following context:

 ``form``
     The registration form.
-This will be an instance of some subclass of ``django.forms.Form``; consult `Django's forms documentation
+This will likely be a subclass of :class:`~registration.forms.RegistrationForm`; consult `Django's
+    forms documentation
     <https://docs.djangoproject.com/en/1.8/topics/forms/>`_ for
     information on how to display this in a template.